 Full of Faith But No Church

 My faith in Christ is central to my life, brings joy and meaning to my life, and drives the choices I make.
 God has done amazing things in my life.
 I find the Bible an incredible book full of riches for those who are willing to come to it in faith and do the work of studying and mining out those truths.
 But as I wrote in my previous series, we have struggled as a family to find a way to make church work for us.
 And by church I mean showing up at a building on Sunday.
 Even if we are not in a church building each week, I am confident in our place in the body of Christ, the Church.
-(There are other issues that have impacted our struggle to attend such as my health issues and the issue of women in the church which I discuss on another website I have – A Woman’s Freedom in Christ.)
+(There are other issues that have impacted our struggle to attend such as my health issues.)
 But really since Caroline’s birth, church attendance has not worked for us except in a few scattered periods.

 The lack of church attendance in our lives has been troubling for me on a number of levels.
 It troubles me because we don’t have a community of believers to participate with on a regular basis.
 It troubles me as a parent wanting to raise my child in Christian community.
 In fact, I would say that the “need” to raise Caroline “in a church” has been the last big issue I’ve dealt with on this journey.